itom-project/itom/docs/userDoc/source/05_plots/imagePlots.rst

     * 'StyleBright' (0)
     * 'StyleDark' (1)

-.. py:attribute:: markerLabelsVisible : bool
+.. py:attribute:: title : str
     :noindex:

-    Toggle visibility of marker labels, the label is the set name of the marker.
+    Title of the plot or '<auto>' if the title of the data object should be used.

-.. py:attribute:: overlayInterval : autoInterval
+.. py:attribute:: overlayImage : dataObject
     :noindex:

-    Range of the overlayInterval to scale the values
+    Set an overlay dataObject which is shown above the main dataObject and whose opacity (see 'overlayAlpha') can be controlled by a slider in the toolbar.
+Assign None to remove the overlay object.

-.. py:attribute:: valueLabel : str
+.. py:attribute:: axisFont : font
     :noindex:

-    Label of the value axis or '<auto>' if the description should be used from data object.
+    Font for axes tick values.

-.. py:attribute:: geometricShapes : seq. of shape
+.. py:attribute:: yAxisFlipped : bool
     :noindex:

-    Get or set the geometric shapes on the canvas, they are set as a sequence of itom.shape for each shape.
+    Sets whether y-axis should be flipped (default: false, zero is at the bottom).

-.. py:attribute:: zSlicePlotItem : uiItem
+.. py:attribute:: axisColor : color str, rgba or hex
     :noindex:

-    Set/get the uiItem of the current line plot respective the destination line plot for z slicing.
-The 'uiItem' can be savely cast to 'plotItem'.
+    Get/set the color of the axis.

-.. py:attribute:: xAxisInterval : autoInterval
+.. py:attribute:: canvasColor : color str, rgba or hex
     :noindex:

-    Sets the visible range of the displayed x-axis (in coordinates of the data object).
-Set it to 'auto' if range should be automatically set [default].
+    Get/set the color of the canvas.

-.. py:attribute:: backgroundColor : color str, rgba or hex
+.. py:attribute:: showCenterMarker : bool
     :noindex:

-    Get/set the background color.
+    Shows or hides a marker for the center of a data object.

 .. py:attribute:: unitLabelStyle : ito::AbstractFigure::UnitLabelStyle
     :noindex: